rach-horsman/GPSTracker/README.md

 - Visual Studio Code and the Live Server extension

 > [!NOTE]
-> If you are using Windows or Linux, you will also need to install [PuTTY](https://www.putty.org/)
+> If you are using Windows, you will also need to install [PuTTY](https://www.putty.org/)